 DLO was caught by security cameras on a spree of property damage.
 He was found guilty of all charges but was given relatively light sentences.

-Key terms: Common assault, Section 61 Crimes Act 1900 – behave in offensive manner near public place, Section 4 Summary Offences Act 1988 – damage property by fire, Section 195 Crimes Act 1900 – destroy or damage property, Section 195 Crimes Act 1900 – contested hearing – fine – good behaviour bond, Section 9 Crimes (Sentencing Procedure) Act 1999
+Key words: Common assault, Section 61 Crimes Act 1900 – behave in offensive manner near public place, Section 4 Summary Offences Act 1988 – damage property by fire, Section 195 Crimes Act 1900 – destroy or damage property, Section 195 Crimes Act 1900 – contested hearing – fine – good behaviour bond, Section 9 Crimes (Sentencing Procedure) Act 1999

 JE – No conviction recorded after client pleaded guilty to destroying or damaging property